SIGNIFICANT SOULS: Paintings by Patrick Fiore

 Patrick does not conceal his intention.
 He wants, by putting the people and events of the “People’s History” into graphic, startling form, to draw attention to the history of our nation, to the stories omitted, the heroes of dissent missing from the pages of the textbooks.
 He wants to reach people by his paintings and to inspire them to think for themselves about our society, to tell them about the way people through the centuries have behaved with compassion and kindness, against all odds, have thought for themselves, have organized and agitated, and refused obedience to laws and practices that offend common decency.

-Thanks to a grant from the IDEAS Collaborative, this exhibition is presented in partnership with the Matilda Joslyn Gage Foundation.
-The Gage Foundation will have an additional opening reception with Patrick Fiore on Sunday, January 13, 2013 from 3-5pm at the Gage House located at 210 E. Genesee Street, Fayetteville, NY 13066.
+Thanks to a grant from the IDEAS Collaborative, this exhibition was presented in partnership with the Matilda Joslyn Gage Foundation.
+The Gage Foundation had an additional opening reception with Patrick Fiore on Sunday, January 13, 2013 at the Gage House located at 210 E. Genesee Street, Fayetteville, NY 13066.

-The Gage Foundation will host a series of events throughout the run of the exhibition.
-For more information on those events please call them at (315) 637-9511 or visit their website at www.matildajoslyngage.org
+The Gage Foundation hosted a series of events throughout the run of the exhibition.

 Thank you to our ArtRage exhibition sponsors: Jerry & Carol Berrigan, Sari & Doug Biklen, Dik Cool, Annemarie Deegan, Bill Delavan, Bruce Grannan & Melinda Matzell, the Holtz Family Fund, John Langan – In Memory of Sheryl Aiello, Eric Luft, Jack Mannion & Stephanie Miner, Julia Minoia – In Memory of Dr. Clive Jones, PhD., Lleni Pach, Robert Sarason & Jane Burkhead, Joanne Sassi Willcox, Peter Waack & Maggie Maurer and Syracuse University Department of Education.